Traumatic Brain Injury (TBI) and indeed concussion has been with us since time immemorial, well before organised sport was even thought about.

 Drama, publicity and 'hype' aside, the subject warrants science and science alone to prove or disprove the link.
 The 'worse' outcome would be that CTE, associated conditions such as Alzheimer's, etc could be studied more deeply than currently and provide more insight and indeed potential cures.

-Similar to the subject of global warming, lets leave the facts to the scientists to analyse, debate and conclude on.
+Similar to the subject of global warming or more recently COVID-19, let us leave the facts to the scientists to analyse, debate and conclude on.